 The Greenville Financial Group was founded in 2001 by John E. T. Taylor.
 Utilizing his MBA and more than 25 years of experience in the financial services industry, John has established a preeminent, comprehensive wealth management firm.
 GFG is committed to helping clients become and remain financially independent by creating individualized Roadmaps® specific to each client's values and goals.
 Our values-based planning technique helps you delegate worrying about money to us and free your time to focus on what is most important to you.
 Our team strives to provide exceptional, timely service and a high quality experience.

 The members of the Greenville Financial Group use teamwork to give clients the highest level of experience and service.
 Call or e-mail John Taylor, Rick Thomas or Gina Winzinger to find out more or to schedule an appointment to experience how we may be able to help you become and remain financially independent!

-Here is a look at the state of the Economy and Markets as of the start of the third quarter of 2015
+Here is a look at the state of the Economy and Markets as of the start of the second quarter of 2016

 When selecting a fixed-rate mortgage, a borrower has to determine how many years to finance the loan.

 Umbrella liability can be a fairly inexpensive way to help shelter current assets and future income from the unexpected.